January is a busy time for RV Shows in the U.S. and the Florida RV Supershow is one of the most popular shows going on this month.

 Based on our experience in 2016 and 2019, there is a huge and wide selection of RVs, accessories and camping gear at this show.

-Expect to see all types of RVs including lightweight travel trailers, Class B RVs, large and small Class C RVs, luxury Class A motorhomes, park models and you may even see the latest version of our first RV, a small Class A Gas motorhome.
+Expect to see all types of RVs including small camp trailers, Class B RVs, large and small Class C RVs, luxury Class A motorhomes, park models and you may even see the latest version of our first RV, a small Class A Gas motorhome.

 Navigating a large RV show like this one can be overwhelming.
 Check out our RV Show Survival Guide.